softwarefactory-project/DLRN/doc/source/usage.rst

                             default one using rdopkg.
       --build-env BUILD_ENV
                             Variables for the build environment.
-      --local               Use local git repos if possible --head-only           Build from the most recent Git commit only.
+      --local               Use local git repos if possible.
+Only commited changes in the local repo will be used in the build.
+      --head-only           Build from the most recent Git commit only.
       --package-name PACKAGE_NAME
                             Build a specific package name only.
 Use multiple times